Nahalin: British Mandate era

-In the 1922 census of Palestine, conducted by the British Mandate authorities, Nahhalin had a population of 316; 312 Muslims and 4 Christians, where the Christians were all Orthodox.
+In the 1922 census of Palestine, conducted by the British Mandate authorities, Nahalin had a population of 316; 312 Muslims and 4 Christians, where the Christians were all Orthodox.
 In the 1931 census the population of Nahhalin was a total of 440, (3 Christians and the rest Muslim), in 98 inhabited houses.

-In the 1945 statistics the population of Nahhalin was 620, all Muslims, who owned 16,144 dunams of land according to an official land and population survey.
+In the 1945 statistics the population of Nahalin was 620, all Muslims, who owned 16,144 dunams of land according to an official land and population survey.
 Of this, 1,068 dunams were plantations and irrigable land, 4,659 for cereals, while 63 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Nahalin came under Jordanian rule.

 On March 28, 1954, an Israeli raid by Unit 101 on an Arab Legion base 4 kilometers outside Nahalin, where the Israeli forces missed the base and placed explosive charges and destroyed seven houses, including the mosque of the village killed five national guards, three legionnaires (who were travelling from the Arab Legion base to the village) and one woman, and wounded eighteen civilians including men, women and children.
 According to David Tal, the raid was the first of Israel's reprisal raids against a military target in Jordanian controlled territory.

 In 1961, the population of Nahhalin was 1,015.